allora-network/allora-offchain-node/README.md

 * For now, we put all topic-specific reputer/worker logic in packages.
    * In immediate next iteration, should create modules for various modules and sources of ground truth
    * Then in JSON, can specify which modules to use for which topics and automatically load them
-* Could make this whole thing (or modules wihtin it) a lambda function => super cheap
+* Could make this whole thing (or modules within it) a lambda function => super cheap
-* Use better logging library
+* Use better logging library and error handling

 ## Notes